Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Introduction

 The major contributions of this study are as follows:

-\begin{enumerate} \item We propose VTMM, which calculates the matching degree between the video and text feature.
+\begin{enumerate} \item We propose VTMM, which calculates the matching degree between the video and the text feature.

-\item The model can be used alone to predict the class of a video.
+\item The model can be used independently to predict the class of a video.
 This requires manual annotation of text features for each action class.

-\item The model can also be appended to any other model to improve the accuracy of the model; features are added only to the classes that need to be optimized without modifying other classes.
+\item The model can be appended to any other model to improve the accuracy of the model; features are added only to the classes that needs to be optimized without modifying other classes.
 This method requires very little labor.

-\item We continuously optimized our model by modifying the text features of each action.
-This optimization method does not need to retrain the model, and the optimization effect can be observed immediately after the modification. \end{enumerate}
+\item We continuously optimized the proposed model by modifying the text features of each action, which does not need to retrain the model.
+The optimization effect can be observed immediately after the modification. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section 2 presents related work.
-Section 3 introduces the architecture of our proposed model and its optimization methods.
-Section 4 shows the experimental results and discussions.
-Finally, Section 5 concludes this paper.
+Section 2 presents related works.
+Section 3 introduces the architecture of the proposed model and its optimization methods.
+Section 4 presents the experimental results and discussions.
+Section 5 presents the conclusion.